mhaln3mi/Youtube-content-quality-classification/README.md

 ## Data Collection and Pre-Processing
 As mentioned above, I couldn't find any dataset online that can help me in my project so I decided to collect them myself using Youtube API.
 After collecting the data, I cleaned it and removed and duplicates or null values.
-The code for this section can be found in `src` folder inside `semiSupervisedML.ipynb` file.
+The code for this section can be found in `Code.ipynb` file.

 ## Exploratory Data Analysis(EDA)
 The code for this section can be found in `src` folder inside `semiSupervisedML.ipynb` file.